.png)

 Tigne Point and the Case for a Dedicated Grill

 The dining address at Tigne Point carries weight in Sliema.
-This reclaimed peninsula on the northwestern edge of the harbour has attracted a concentration of restaurants that take their kitchens seriously, and Chophouse sits within that cluster as the address where the focus narrows to fire, protein, and the specific decisions a kitchen makes about each.
-Malta's restaurant scene has expanded rapidly over the past decade, with Michelin arriving in force and pushing the conversation toward tasting menus and Mediterranean technique.
+This reclaimed peninsula on the northwestern edge of the harbour has attracted a concentration of restaurants, and Chophouse sits within that cluster as the address where the focus narrows to fire, protein, and the specific decisions a kitchen makes about each.
+Malta's restaurant scene has expanded rapidly over the past decade, pushing the conversation toward tasting menus and Mediterranean technique.
 The grill format represents a different discipline: no intricate plating to hide behind, no sauce complexity to compensate for sourcing gaps.
 What lands on the plate is largely what was decided at the butcher and repeated at the pass.

 That discipline is part of what makes a Michelin Plate recognition meaningful here.
 The Plate, awarded in 2025, signals that inspectors found cooking worthy of attention without the structural commitments of a starred kitchen.
 For a grill-focused restaurant at a mid-range price point in a market that skews heavily toward Mediterranean and seafood, holding that recognition against peers across the island puts Chophouse in a distinct position.
 For broader context on where this fits within Sliema's dining offer, see our full Sliema restaurants guide.